ilolson/e_matrix/readme.md

-run 'make' or compile with your favorite compiler and run too see:
+after cloning run 'make' or compile with your favorite compiler and run too see:

 ![Alt Text](gifmatrix.gif "ematrix")